weeeBox/mobile-system-design/topics/mobile-pagination-strategies.md

 ## 3. Mobile Client Considerations (The "Mobile" part of the interview)

-This is where you differentiate yourself from a backend engineer.
+This is where you differentiate yourself from a backend engineer by focusing on client-side resource constraints and UX patterns.

 ### 3.1 Prefetching & Thresholds
 *   **The Signal:** Demonstrates a proactive approach to loading content before the user reaches the end of the list.